No products in the cart.

 We know that living in an apartment comes with a lot of different types of noises and we can help you reduce how much of those make their way into yours.

-How To Reduce Both Types of Noise Transfer
+How To Reduce Both Airborne and Structure-Borne Noise

 The best way to stop sound is having mass, an air gap and mass again.
 This ensures that the sound waves have a difficult time penetrating through that space and continuing into your home.
 For windows, the common understanding is to install double pane windows which are costly and aimed at residents in a permanent location, not apartments.
 Double pane windows have an average STC rating of about 26.
 The reality is that double pane windows do little to block the sound and are more commonly used to increase insulation.